 Black coffee is low in calories and high in antioxidants, but drinking it with every meal won't necessarily help you lose weight.
-The 3-Day diet, also known as the egg diet, the grapefruit diet or the black coffee diet, is a fad diet that has circulated around the Internet and involves drinking black coffee for every meal.
+The 3-Day Diet, also known as the egg diet, the grapefruit diet or the black coffee diet, is a fad diet that has circulated around the internet and involves drinking black coffee for every meal.

-If you usually consume 2,000 calories per day and you suddenly consume 500 calories, your body may think it is being starved, and release water to hold onto the fat and muscle in the body.
+If you usually consume 2,000 calories per day and you suddenly consume 500 calories, your body may think it is being starved and release water to hold on to the fat and muscle in the body.
 When you start eating normally again, your body will replenish its water supply, causing you to gain the weight back immediately.

-A fad diet, like the 3-Day diet, is not a sustainable or safe way to lose weight.
+A fad diet, like the 3-Day Diet, is not a sustainable or safe way to lose weight.
 Although following the diet for only three days is unlikely to cause any permanent damage, trying fad diets on a regular basis may make your weight yo-yo up and down, creating an unhealthy relationship with food and weight loss.
 Eating limited portions of the same foods over and over in the long run may cause nutritional deficiencies.

 To lose weight the healthy way and keep it off in the long run, eat a variety of fresh fruits and veggies, lean protein and whole grains, and exercise most days of the week to burn additional calories.